Listen to the Podcast

-Let's just start out with 45 days as an example.
+Let's start out with 45 days as an example.
 We'll go out let's say - you can go 320 and maybe 450 in the next 45 days.
-I'll go ahead and sell a vertical at the 320 and buy one back at the 310.
+I'll go ahead and sell a vertical at the 320 and repurchase one at the 310.
 Now I'm directionally-biased.

-That would be similar to a stock and let's say around 450.
-Again, we'll sell a vertical over here and we'll also go ten points.
+That would be similar to stock and let's say around 450.
+Again, we'll sell a vertical over here, and we'll also go ten points.
 We're just setting up kind of a spread.

 You can see that in the next 45 days, as long as that stock is between 320 and 450, I go ahead and collect $294 on $700 of investment.
 It's a pretty good return on investment.

-When you look at this and you say, can I choose a range that the stock will move in?
-That's a lot easier than choosing stocks.
+When you look at this, and you say, can I choose a range that the stock will move in?
+That's a lot easier than selecting stocks.
 Absolutely!
 It's a range.
 You're not looking for exact movement because you can move down ten percent and still make the same amount of money.
-You can move up ten percent and you still make the same of money.
+You can move up ten percent, and you always make the same of money.
 That's a lot easier.

 Now, let's say you think well things are going to be worse.
 You could give yourself a little more range on the downside.
 I go ahead and go to the 280 and over here we'll go to the 290.
 I've created more room on the downside.
 I only make $227 overall on $773 on the investment, which is still pretty good.

-I make a little bit less but I have more room so it's a give-and-take relationship in the market.
+I make a little bit less, but I have more room to move.
+It's a give-and-take relationship in the market.

 You can see now that's means to drop to about 290.
 It needs to go down all the way to the April lows for us to lose out and the upper range that we're in is right around 450 460.